quasor/statsd/README.md

 ### Configuration

 Create config.yml to your liking.
 There are 2 flush protocols: graphite and mongo.
-The former simple sends to carbon every flush interval.
+The former simply sends to carbon every flush interval.
 The latter flushes to MongoDB capped collections for 10s and 1min intervals.

 Example config.yml
     ---